When winter comes to an end, it’s time to remove all that specialty rubber and put on some warm-weather appropriate tires.

 There are a few sub-categories to performance tires:

-Grand Touring Summer Tires are best suited for use on luxury cars or sports sedans.
+- Grand Touring Summer Tires – Best suited for use on luxury cars or sports sedans.
 They blend the usual performance tire elements of good dry and wet handling with lower noise levels and improved comfort.

-High-Performance Summer Tires are like the previously mentioned Grand Touring tires but aren’t as focused on the noise and comfort.
+- High-Performance Summer Tires – Like the previously mentioned Grand Touring tires but aren’t as focused on the noise and comfort.
 They’re usually saved for sports car and sedans.

-Ultra High-Performance Sumer Tires prioritize the handling and responsive nature, offering a sharper feel on the road alongside added grip in dry and wet conditions.
+- Ultra High-Performance Summer Tires – Prioritizes the handling and responsive nature, offering a sharper feel on the road alongside added grip in dry and wet conditions.

-Max and Extreme Performance Summer Tires are two no-compromise tiers of tires that are stiffer and more responsive than the other categories of performance tires.
+- Max and Extreme Performance Summer Tires – two no-compromise tiers of tires that are stiffer and more responsive than the other categories of performance tires.
 They will also put less of an emphasis on wet traction.

 Here are a few good bets in each of those categories.